prescottprue/react-redux-firebase/docs/recipes/redux-persist.md

 # Redux Persist

-Redux persist is supported out of the box as of `v2.0.0`
+Redux persist is supported out of the box as of `v2.0.0`.
+That means you no longer need any transforms.

 ```js
 import { applyMiddleware, compose, createStore } from 'redux'